What to Say to Someone Who Is Depressed

 Show Compassion and Understanding

-Be mindful when you’re engaging in conversation with someone who is currently experiencing a depressed mood.
+Be mindful when you are engaging in conversation with someone who is currently experiencing a depressed mood.
 Although there are many behaviors that are considered to be normal parts of speech, they can be misinterpreted or negative in certain contexts.

-When engaging in what you may consider normal conversation, it’s important to consider the type of questions that you’re asking.
+When engaging in what you may consider normal conversation, it is important to consider the type of questions that you are asking.
 Questions are often seen as a tool to initiate conversation or further dialogue, but this is not always the case.

-If you’re forcing your loved one to endure an inquisition or barrage of questioning, you can cause them to shut down on you, cutting communication off entirely.
+If you are forcing your loved one to endure an inquisition or barrage of questioning, you can cause them to shut down on you, cutting communication off entirely.
 There can be a fine line between a simple inquiry and forceful prodding.

 It is Not About You

-Many people have a habit of turning a conversation around to themselves, even if they don’t realize that they’re doing it.
-Have you ever said to a friend, “Oh, I know exactly how you feel and what you’re going through!
+Many people have a habit of turning a conversation around to themselves, even if they do not realize they are doing it.
+Have you ever said to a friend, “Oh, I know exactly how you feel and what you are going through!
 The other day, I…”

 Understanding the Difficulty of Communicating With Depression

 Above all else, if you are close to someone with depression, do your best to understand the toll that depression can take on the mind.